-April 5th was Advance Care Planning day.
-I was going to have this blog post ready by then, but other things got in the way and here we are in May!
-It’s typical isn’t it?
+Many people I talk to about Advance Care Planning have been putting it off for months or years, until they finally get round to it or are forced by life’s circumstances… It’s human nature, isn’t it?
 We get caught up in the busy-ness of day to day life and put off making time for thinking or talking about the biggest issues of all, such as what’s most important to us at the end of our life.

 Talking about death and dying, let alone writing a plan is not easy and is not something we generally like to do.
 And yet, death is one of the few things in life we can be absolutely sure of.
 Making time while you can to plan how you would like to be treated and cared for when you are dying is not only sensible but also a very empowering action to take.